Do You Actually Need Kubernetes?

 periodSeconds: 10

-The livenessProbe checks if the container is alive.
-If it fails, Kubernetes kills the container and starts a fresh one.
-The readinessProbe checks if the container is ready to receive traffic.
-If it fails, the container stays running but gets removed from the load balancer until it recovers.
+livenessProbe checks if the container is alive โ fails, Kubernetes kills it and starts a fresh one. readinessProbe checks if it's ready for traffic โ fails, the container stays running but gets removed from the load balancer until it recovers.

 apiVersion: autoscaling/v2